hdShang/arxiv-daily/docs/cs-RO/2025-05-26/papers/250520223v1-chain-of-thought-for-autonomous-driving-a-comprehensive-survey-and-f.md

 ---
 layout: default
-title: Chain-of-Thought for Autonomous Driving: A Comprehensive Survey and Future Prospects
+title: "Chain-of-Thought for Autonomous Driving: A Comprehensive Survey and Future Prospects"
 ---

 # Chain-of-Thought for Autonomous Driving: A Comprehensive Survey and Future Prospects